Spellpunk101/OS-Group-16/README.md

         Deletes are not guaranteed to execute after searches, or after any particular insert.
         You get it whenever it happens, good luck.

-        Only handles up to 50 instructions, since we weren't given a specification
+        Only handles up to 50 instructions, since we weren't given a specification.
+The names should also be at most 49 characters long in the commands file.